gorenje/erlang-red/README.md

 An initial throw of the dice for Elixir support inside Erlang-Red.
 There is nothing special happening here other than Elixir code being compiled into the BEAM process and them modules being accessible using the 'Elixir.' prefix.

+More substantial Elixir helpers can be added to [erlang-red-elixir-helpers](https://github.com/gorenje/erlang-red-elixir-helpers) repository.

 ### BEAM Processes

 | Node | Comment | Example Flow |